miltos211/driveupload/README.md

 Datetime Handling: The script standardizes datetime objects to naive (timezone-unaware) for consistent file modification time comparisons.
 Rclone Commands: Utilizes Rclone for file operations, requiring correct configuration and path specification.
 File Comparison: Compares local and remote files based on names and modification times to determine the necessity of syncing.

+#Install rclone
+download zip here unzip to C:\rclone-v1.64.2

+meaning in C:\rclone-v1.64.2 you should see the following files git-log.txt rclone.exe and so on

+once installed open powershell and follow onscreen promts make sure you name your remote dir gdrive in the profile

+in google drive create a folder named rclone_test this can be cahnged in the menu.py script but it dosent make said folder in google drive so you will need to make it manually.